Ramsgate Maritime Museum

-Ramsgate Maritime Museum is a maritime museum in Ramsgate, Kent, England, that describes the maritime history of East Kent.
+Ramsgate Maritime Museum (or Clock House Museum) is a museum in Ramsgate, Kent, England, that describes the maritime history of East Kent.
 The museum is situated in the Clock House on the quayside of the Royal Harbour at Ramsgate.

-Ramsgate Maritime Museum is run by the Steam Museum Trust, a registered charity.
+Ramsgate Maritime Museum was run by the Steam Museum Trust, a registered charity from 2012 to 2023, when the lease was returned to Thanet District Council.
+The museum closed in 2021 for a major refurbishment of the Clock House building, and is expected to reopen in 2026 as a museum and heritage hub for the town.

 Buildings

-The museum is housed in buildings leased from Thanet District Council.

 The Clock House was built in 1817 by Benjamen Wyatt and George Louch.
-It was later altered by John Rennie and has now been designated as a Grade II* listed building.
+It was later altered by John Rennie and is now designated as a Grade II* listed building.

 Exhibits

-There are four permanent galleries covering the development of the harbour, navigation, fishing, lifeboats and shipwrecks.
+Before closure in 2021, there were four permanent galleries covering the development of the harbour, navigation, fishing, lifeboats and shipwrecks.
 A fifth exhibition space houses a 17th-century 32-pounder demi-cannon raised from the wreck of HMS Stirling Castle.
 A number of artefacts come from the nearby Goodwin Sands which is responsible for numerous shipwrecks.

 Exhibits include two museum ships: the 1946 steam tug Cervia and Sundowner, a 1912 Dunkirk little ship.

-The museum reopened on 5 May 2012, having been closed for several years, and plans are afoot to completely revamp the Clock House building and Pier Yard surrounds.